-To reduce incompatibility issues such as odour and to ensure greater protection to the groundwater and wellhead areas, the Zoning By-law will ensure that a buffer area is maintained between intensive livestock operations and other sensitive uses.
+To reduce incompatibility issues such as odour, the Zoning By-law will ensure that a buffer area is maintained between intensive livestock operations and other sensitive uses.
 To achieve this, the location of new and the expansion of existing livestock operations shall comply with the appropriate minimum distance separation (MDS) formula.
 To ensure that appropriate separation occurs, setbacks may be used reciprocally (i.e., at the time of applications for Consent to Sever, Zoning By-law Amendments, and/or Official Plan Amendments).
 Livestock operations will also be protected from encroachment by residential and other types of uses in the Zoning By-law through the use of the appropriate minimum distance separation (MDS) formula.